 If you have been convicted of a felony, you would likely be looking at a prison sentence.
 Though both are considered felonies, different sentences are given out for dangerous and non-dangerous offenses.
 The crime is dangerous if the homicide involved the use of a dangerous instrument or deadly weapon.
 If a weapon was not used in the homicide, it is considered a non-dangerous felony.

 In Arizona, a first offense for non-dangerous negligent homicide is met with a minimum sentence of 1 year in prison and a maximum of up to 3.75 years.
 For non-dangerous repeat offenders, the sentence will raise to a minimum of 2.25 years and up to 7.5 years maximum.
 In addition to prison time, both first time and repeat offenders are required to serve probation.

 The involvement of a weapon in a negligent homicide case would increase the charge to a dangerous offense.
 The sentence itself would increase to a minimum of at least 4 years with a maximum of 8 years.

 Both dangerous and non-dangerous offenses of negligent homicide will result in a permanent criminal record, requiring the offender to register as a felon, and the confiscation of any firearm licenses.

 CALL FOR A FREE INITIAL CONSULTATION

 If you or someone you love has been convicted of involuntary manslaughter or criminally negligent homicide, you are probably unsure of your next move.
 You need someone on your side who will fight hard for you and your future.
-Belén Law Firm will work in your defense to achieve the best possible outcome for your situation.
+Belén Law Firm is a top Phoenix Criminal Defense Law Firm and will work in your defense to achieve the best possible outcome for your situation.
 Contact Belén Law Firm today to discuss your case.
 We offer free case evaluations and are available 24/7.
 You can reach us at 602-715-0908.